Jennifer Hudson: 2015–2016: The Color Purple, Hairspray Live, and Sing

 In June 2016, Hudson performed Prince's "Purple Rain", on the BET Awards, which she had previously sung onstage with the cast of The Color Purple, the day Prince died.
-She wore an outfit similar to one Prince had worn, and audiences were mesmerized by her explosive performance.

 On June 28, 2016, Hudson signed with Epic Records.
 L.A.
 Reid and Clive Davis are joining forces for the first time since Whitney Houston's The Bodyguard soundtrack 25 years ago.
-"Jennifer Hudson is the defining voice of this generation," said Reid.
+"Jennifer Hudson is the defining voice of this generation", said Reid.
 "Her award-winning presence on records, in film and on stage establishes her as one of the premiere artists to emerge in this century."
 Davis says: "I signed Jennifer in 2007 believing her to be the strongest candidate as the next generation's Aretha Franklin and Whitney.
 She has become that, as LA and I excitingly reunite to capture Jennifer at her all-time best."

 Meanwhile, Hudson picked up a few minor film roles, including in Spike Lee's musical Chi-Raq, and HBO's Confirmation, alongside Kerry Washington.

 In December 2016, Hudson played scene-stealer Motormouth Maybelle in NBC's Hairspray Live!.
 Her version of the Civil Rights-themed ballad "I Know Where I've Been", blew audiences away, garnering Emmy buzz from fans and critics alike.
 During the credit sequence, Hudson duets with costar Ariana Grande on Shaiman and Wittman's "Come So Far".

 Hudson lent her voice to the younger version of the character Nana Noodleman in the Illumination Entertainment film, Sing, which was released December 21, 2016.
 In the film, she sang The Beatles' classic, "Golden Slumbers/Carry That Weight", which was the recurring musical theme of the film.
 On the deluxe soundtrack, Hudson sings with Tori Kelly on a duet version of Leonard Cohen's "Hallelujah".